School to Business Partnership/Cooperation BEST

 Who Can Participate?

-Every school in the District and any business or organization may participate.
-Partnerships can be with the entire School District, selected buildings, and or with an individual department or classroom.
+All schools and any business or organization may participate.
+Partnerships can be with the entire school district, a selected building, or a specific program.
 As a result, the size of a company or organization does not matter.
 The only requirement is a commitment to assist with better educating students for tomorrow.
-Partnerships are designed to work with teachers to meet the needs and interests of the business or organization and the school involved.
+Partnerships are designed to meet the needs and interests of the business or organization and the school involved.

 School Business Partnerships are unique and based on the needs and resources of both the school and the business.
 Time, services, or resources may vary from partnership to partnership.
 To accomplish the mission of Cooperation BEST, the program utilizes the following categories of partnerships.

-- May not have the availability of human resources to be in the schools and the classroom.
+- May or may not have the availability of human resources to be in schools and classrooms.

-- Provide fundraising opportunities for PTO’s or buildings.
+- May provide fundraising opportunities for PTO’s, programs or buildings.